JeffersonLab/ccdb/janaccdb/README.txt

 ============

 1. Install CCDB.
-Follow the instructions of file install.linux.txt located in the CCDB_HOME directory.
+Follow the instructions of file install.linux.txt located in the $CCDB_HOME directory.

-   (!)
-Don't forget to setup CCDB in environment in the terminal you going to run JANA with CCDB in.
+2. Don't forget to setup CCDB environment in a terminal you going to run JANA with CCDB

-2. If you haven't done so on CCDB install, Load HallD database dump to your mysql database

 ##RUN CODE: